mafm/ledger.py/doc/Ledger.md

 with ensuring transactions balance.
-Although [ledger](http://www.ledger-cli.org/)'s way of doing this is simple and neat, it makes things writing transactions unnecessarily confusing, especially for people who already know something about accounting.
+Although [ledger](http://www.ledger-cli.org/)'s way of doing this is simple and neat, it makes things writing transactions unnecessarily confusing, especially for people who already know something about bookkeeping.

 The basic rule of accounting is that transactions should obey the 'accounting equation':